-Multiple studies have demonstrated good agreement in mechanical stiffness of phantom materials assessed using MRE, and of the same phantom materials assessed using dynamic mechanical analyzer (DMA) instruments (9-11).
+Multiple studies have demonstrated good agreement in mechanical stiffness of phantom materials assessed using MRE, and of the same phantom materials assessed using dynamic mechanical analyzer assessed using MRE, and of the same phantom materials assessed using dynamic mechanical analyzer (DMA) instruments (9-11).
 These studies provide confidence in the validity of MRE-based stiffness measurements.
-However, routine comparisons of MRE and DMA measurements for tissue and tissue-like materials are of limited use for MRE QA due to the technical limitations of DMA testing, including the difficulty of defining the geometry of semi-solid test specimens.
+However, routine comparisons of MRE and DMA measurements for tissue and tissuelike materials are of limited use for MRE QA due to the technical limitations of DMA testing, including the difficulty of defining the geometry of semi-solid test specimens.